Pluvie/current/README.md

 map_has(my_map, "def");
 ```

-The types of the value that you provide to the `map_set` macro is checked at compile
+The type of the value that you provide to the `map_set` macro is checked at compile
 time, so you are safe on that regard.

 The key, however, is another (sad) story.
 Since the implementation, to be easy and as